 The railroad, which helped originally form the village, stopped running in 1971 after the rail beds deteriorated to a point where they could no longer safely be used.
 Most of the track has since been removed in the village and the only remaining evidence of the original railroad is the old bridge over Blues Creek.

 Ostrander remains a quiet village of around 700 residents and hosts some of the best Fourth of July and Halloween celebrations in central Ohio as well as an annual car show.
-It is sparked by an active citizenry who attend the village’s three churches and belong to such organizations as the Ostrander Business Association and the Scioto-Ostrander Fire Department.
+It is sparked by an active citizenry who attend the village’s three churches and belong to such organizations as the Ostrander Civic Association and the Scioto-Ostrander Fire Department.
 The recent population increase is partly a result of a new development and village annexation in 2005, known as the Meadows of Mill Creek.

 For more Ostrander and Scioto Township History, click here.